How to build your critical thinking skills in 7 steps (with examples)

 Make good choices, fast: How decision-making processes can help businesses stay agile ebook banner image

-Example of critical thinking in the workplace
+Critical thinking examples in the workplace

 Imagine you work in user experience design (UX).
 Your team is focused on pricing and packaging and ensuring customers have a clear understanding of the different services your company offers.
 Here’s how to apply the critical thinking process in the workplace in seven steps:

-Start by identifying the problem
+Step 1: Start by identifying the problem

 Your current pricing page isn’t performing as well as you want.
 You’ve heard from customers that your services aren’t clear, and that the page doesn’t answer the questions they have.
 This page is really important for your company, since it’s where your customers sign up for your service.
 You and your team have a few theories about why your current page isn’t performing well, but you decide to apply the critical thinking process to ensure you come to the best decision for the page.